robinkwilson/blockchain-charts/README.md

 #### Initial Thoughts:
 - Too much text
-- Feeling disorganized -- how do I find the chart I wanted easily?
+- Feeling disorganized -- how do I find the chart I want easily?
 - Popular statistics could be more exciting
 - Clicking to see each chart could be better